 No new leasing arrangements with AHBs have been agreed in County Clare since March 2021.
 In County Clare there are currently 85 housing units under AHB Voluntary Leasing arrangements.

 The CLSS commenced in 1991 to provide mortgage finance to Approved Housing Bodies by way of loans from the local authorities, to meet the cost of providing social rented accommodation for low-income families.
 The scheme terminated in 2009 for new approvals.

 There are currently 89 housing units in County Clare under existing schemes.

 These grants are in addition to the grants already approved under the Capital Assistance Scheme by the Minister for the provision, by approved voluntary housing bodies, of accommodation for elderly, homeless and persons with disabilities.

 The Irish Council for Social Housing (ICSH) is the national social housing federation representing housing associations in Ireland.
-They can assist with details on how to become an approved body for the purposes of voluntary housing as well as ongoing assistance with governance etc. The ICSH can be contacted as follows:50 Merrion Square East,
+They can assist with details on how to become an Approved Housing Body for the purposes of Voluntary Housing as well as ongoing assistance with governance etc. The ICSH can be contacted as follows: